nathanmarz/cascalog/README.markdown

 Cascalog allows you to query Hadoop in Clojure with an expressive language inspired by Datalog.

-Cascalog also features a wrapper around Cascading to define dataflows.
+Cascalog also features a wrapper around Cascading to define dataflows in cascalog.workflow .
 Custom operations defined in Cascalog can be used both for Cascalog queries and Cascalog dataflows.

 # Getting started